sysread/fnord/README.md

   - support for "accumulator" agents
 - user-configurable system prompt for a given project
 - ask: report how old the index is
-- update command to run `mix escript.install github sysread/fnord` for you
 - command line option to `ask` to include additional files in the prompt for reference (e.g. notes)
 - tool to allow the assistant to save observations about the project
   - automatically index these observations and either: